 Have you ever walked into a Vietnamese shop that sold pandan waffles?
 The smell is intoxicating.
-The deep coconut and pandan smell seep into every pore of your being and you instantly transport to a tropical haven.
+The deep coconut and pandan smell seeps into every pore of your being and you instantly transported to a tropical haven.
 The smell catches your immediate attention, but the texture and taste seal the deal.
-These complex novel green waffles have a crispy golden brown casing that wraps around the airy and chewy center that is incredibly addicting.
+These complex novel green waffles have a crispy golden brown casing that wraps around the airy and chewy center which is incredibly addicting.
 They are made with three distinct flours and a rich coconut milk base that blends beautifully with freshly squeezed pandan extract.
 You can grab this waffle as a snack along with some Vietnamese spring rolls (Goi Cuon, Bo Bia, or Nem Nuong) and you have got yourself a delicious Vietnamese-themed picnic!

 What is Pandan?